bennettslin/yearlings_bobtail_app/render-ready-notes.md

 When loading page:

-* First priority is:
+* Order of priorities
     * theatre

-* Second priority is:
     * main elements

-* Third priority is:
-    * song
+    * all the song stuff

 When selecting a song:

-* First priority is:
+* Order of priorities
     * slider
     * overview if to be shown
     * tips if to be shown

-* Second priority is:
-    * lyrics
+    * lyrics, don't scroll

-* Third priority is:
-    * carousel, if shown
+    * carousel, if shown, don't scroll

-* Fourth priority is:
     * scene

-When resizing app:
-*
+    * score

+When selecting a new scene:

 ### Old notes